Celebrating Newcastle’s heritage at the Frederick Douglass Centre

 Heritage – why the Frederick Douglass Centre?

-His lecture tour brought him to Newcastle, where he stayed with two active campaigners for social causes, Ellen and Anna Richardson, who subsequently raised the money to buy Douglass’s freedom.
-The Richardson’s lived on Summerhill Grove, near where the FDC stands today.
+His travels brought him to Newcastle, where he stayed with Ellen and Anna Richardson, two prominent campaigners for social justice.
+The Richardsons later raised the funds to purchase Douglass’s freedom.
+They lived on Summerhill Grove, close to the current site of the Frederick Douglass Centre.

 Shared goals – sustainability